ShellyWonder/CitySort/README.md

 This project is a coding challenge.
 Given a hard-coded array of North Carolina cities, write a function that takes this array of objects as a parameter.
 Sort the cities by population in ascending and descending order.
 Display the newly sorted array in a table below.

 ## Extra Credit
-- Sort by the remaining properties in the object.
+Sort by the remaining properties in the object.

 ## Description
-CitySort demonstrates the power of JavaScript array sorting by organizing North Carolina city data objects based on various demographic attributes.
+City Sort demonstrates the power of JavaScript array sorting by organizing North Carolina city data objects based on various demographic attributes.

 ## Features
 - A dropdown menu allows the user to select which attribute to sort by:
-     *City name alphabetically
+1. City name alphabetically
-     *Population
+2. Population
-     *Median Age
+3. Median Age
-     *Average Household Size
+4. Average Household Size
 - In accending and descending order

 ## Separation of Concerns: